William D. Gibbons: First Baptist Church of Charlottesville

-William was ordained a minister of the gospel in 1866; he was called a "lay minister" or "licentiate", although the meaning of the latter term is unclear.
+Gibbons was ordained a minister of the gospel in 1866; he was called a "lay minister" or "licentiate", although the meaning of the latter term is unclear.
 Licentiate, a person with official permission to work in a particular profession.
 In 1867 he accepted a call to the pulpit at Charlottesville's first Black church, the First Baptist Church of Charlottesville.
 As of early 1863, when the Emancipation Proclamation freed all the enslaved in Confederate territory, Black worshippers did not want any longer to be required to sit in the balcony of the First Baptist Church and to be outvoted routinely on issues of importance to them; they also felt that the minister discriminated against free blacks.
 The Church split into Black and White congregations with the same name in the same building, although at first the Black church was required under Virginia law to have a White minister and white trustees, so the same minister led both congregations.
-William was the church's first Black minister, after the Union military government made Virginia laws temporarily irrelevant.
+Gibbons was the church's first Black minister, after the Union military government made Virginia laws temporarily irrelevant.

 The Black church soon acquired its own home, the former Delevan Hotel, and was for a few years the Delevan Baptist Church.
 The school in which Isabella taught was housed in the church basement.